 Trains in Europe

-Europe’s extensive rail network connects all of Europe’s top destinations from world-famous capitals to charming off-the-beaten-track towns.
-Choose the type of train that best fits your travel plans – regional, high-speed, scenic or night train.
-And travel where you want by day or night.
+Europe’s extensive rail network connects world-famous capitals to charming off-the-beaten-track towns.
+Choose the type of train that best fits your travel plans – regional, high-speed, scenic, or night train.

 Find out about Europe’s trains